 Comments and suggestions.
-We welcome your comments about this publication and your suggestions for future editions.
+We welcome your comments about this publication and suggestions for future editions.

 You can send us comments through IRS.gov/FormComments.
-Or, you can write to: Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
+Or, you can write to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.

-Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax forms, instructions, and publications.
-We can't answer tax questions sent to the above address.
+Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments and suggestions as we revise our tax forms, instructions, and publications.
+Don't send tax questions, tax returns, or payments to the above address.

-Tax questions.
-If you have a tax question not answered by this publication or How To Get Tax Help section at the end of this publication, go to the IRS Interactive Tax Assistant page at IRS.gov/Help/ITA where you can find topics using the search feature or by viewing the categories listed.
+Getting answers to your tax questions.
+If you have a tax question not answered by this publication or the How To Get Tax Help section at the end of this publication, go to the IRS Interactive Tax Assistant page at IRS.gov/Help/ITA where you can find topics by using the search feature or viewing the categories listed.

 Getting tax forms, instructions, and publications.
-Visit IRS.gov/Forms to download current and prior-year forms, instructions, and publications.
+Go to IRS.gov/Forms to download current and prior-year forms, instructions, and publications.

 Ordering tax forms, instructions, and publications.
 Go to IRS.gov/OrderForms to order current forms, instructions, and publications; call 800-829-3676 to order prior-year forms and instructions.
-Your order should arrive within 10 business days.
+The IRS will process your order for forms and publications as soon as possible.
+Don't resubmit requests you've already sent us.
+You can get forms and publications faster online.